VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - Require monthly submittal of CAMA data, or provide read-only source, adherent to the VT CAMA data standard to the State of Vermont
 - Make submitted CAMA data publicly available and relatable with parcel map data

-These recommendations are intended to provide as much useful property description information as possible to aid timely and accurate reappraisals, provide data to also aid key public policy concerns (e.g., housing) that are best served by CAMA data, and ease access to and use of this public information for data analysis and visualization by making it publicly avalable.
-Standardized CAMA data and integration with existing GIS data will have widespread utility, including aiding appraisals and housing policy while providing greater spatial context.
+These recommendations are intended to provide useful property description information to aid timely and accurate reappraisals, while also supporting key public policy concerns (e.g., housing) that are best served by CAMA data.
+The recommendations are also intended to improve access to and use of public information for data analysis and visualization.
+Linking standardized CAMA information with existing GIS data, namely parcels, will further enhance visual and spatial data analysis and accessibility.

 ## 3.2 CAMA Data Components